garrandall/popular-music-data/tracks/there-s-so-much-love-all-around-me-the-three-degrees.md

 And so I give my love to you and it's yours
-Do what you wanna do, ooh yeah
+Do what you wanna do, oh yeah
 But pretty as it go on
-(Oooooh, come on and love like you wanna)
+(Oh, come on and love like you wanna)
 Come on and put your hand in mind (like you wanna)
-And for the love, the love you'll find here in me, ooh baby How happy we will be, oh yeah
+And for the love, the love you'll find here in me, oh baby How happy we will be, oh yeah